metaslim/challenge/README.md

 3. No auto complete for search term.

-4. The app will ignore invalid command and only will response to valid command.
+4. The app will ignore invalid commands and will only respond to a valid command.

 5. https://appliedgo.net/generics/